SigurdJanson/FateExplorer/README.md

 * **Smoother game play**.
 Less googling or browsing through books to find what you need.
 Fate Explorer helps game masters and players makes information easily accessible.
 * **Enrich your game play**.
 Find relevant knowledge about the vast DSA world that supports your game play.
 With in-app information and references to the Ulisses Wiki you can get lots of details.

-This is the fourth release with the code name **Phexens Sneeze Stimulus**.
+This is the fifth release with the code name **Peraines Mouth Wash**.

 ## Features